brightmaraba/brightmaraba/README.md

 2. 👀 My interests are:
     * Software Engineering [Python - Django, DjangoRest, FastAPI, Flask].
     * Data Science & Analytics.
-    * Machine Learning, Artificial Intelligence, Natural Language Processing.
+    * Machine Learning, Artificial Intelligence, Natural Language Processing and Large Language Models.

 4. 🌱 I’m working on all the above and learning more technologies.